slekhano/poloniex-trader/README.md

-# Quickly Hacked Together Poloniex Trading Simulator
+# Poloniex Altcoin Trading Simulator

-This is just a quick hack job to simulate and test a simple rebalancing bot that starts with a portfolio evenly split among virtual currencies and then rebalances it every N hours.
-It uses historical data that it pulls from the poloniex api.
+This is just a quick hack I threw together to simulate and test a simple rebalancing bot that starts with a portfolio evenly split among crypto currencies and then rebalances it every N hours.
+It uses historical data that it pulls from the poloniex api and then compares the results of the trading bot against simply holding the portfolio of virtual currenceis as well as just holding bitcoin for the same time period.
+The algorithm also takes into account Poloniex trading fees of 0.15% when selling and 0.25% when buying.

-The code is currently quite ugly as I threw it together one evening to test out a theory.
-Feel free to help clean it up and send a PR.
+## About the code

-This rails project just grabs all historical data for the virtual currencies listed in `portfolio.rb` from Poloniex going back to the beginning of 2016.
+This is a Ruby on Rails based project that just grabs all historical data for the virtual currencies listed in `portfolio.rb` from Poloniex going back to the beginning of 2016 (see `price_updater.rb`).
 It also includes a very basic rebalancing simulation in `rebalance.rb`.
 I used Rails as the basis just because it's quick and easy to load up a database with it and then run code against it.

+The code is currently quite ugly as I threw it together one evening to see if rebalancing a portfolio of crypto currencies outperforms bitcoin itself.
+My Ruby is also pretty rusty.
+Feel free to help clean it up and send a pull request on github.

 It stores the historical data in the `price` table of the `trader_development` database.
 It's currently setup to run against a local MySQL database but if you want to send me a PR that switches it to a local Sqlite database to make it easier to run that'd be welcome.

+## Setup

-To setup the project (assuming you already have Ruby and MySQL installed).
-Again send a PR to improve these setup instructions.
+To setup the project I'm going to assume you already have Ruby, Bundler, and MySQL installed:
 ```bash
 bundle install
 rake db:create